I-am-PUID-0/DUMB_docs/docs/deployment/wsl.md

 ----

 ### 📂 Accessing the Mount on Windows

+!!! note
+    These steps are only required if sharing the mount outside of the container - e.g., to another media server, etc.

 1. From the Ubuntu terminal, open File Explorer in the current directory: